OmidAlekasir/Heading_Tilt_Compensation/ReadMe.md

 # Heading Tilt Compensation

 ## Abstract
-Determining the **heading** (or **yaw**) of a device is commonly done using a **magnetometer**, a 3-axis sensor that detects the direction of the Earth's **magnetic north**.
-While the concept is simple, interpreting magnetometer data becomes complex when the device is rotated in three dimensions.
+Determining the **heading** (or **yaw**) of a device is typically accomplished using a **magnetometer**, a three-axis sensor that detects the direction of the Earth's **magnetic north**.
+While the underlying principle is straightforward, interpreting magnetometer data becomes challenging when the device is rotated arbitrarily in three dimensions.

-To achieve accurate heading measurements, magnetometer readings are combined with data from an **accelerometer**.
-This process, called **heading tilt compensation**, leverages the **gravity vector** from the accelerometer to correct for tilts and rotations that affect heading accuracy.
-The gravity vector helps align the magnetometer's output with the true horizontal plane, improving reliability.
+To obtain accurate heading measurements, magnetometer readings are combined with data from an **accelerometer**.
+This process, known as **heading tilt compensation**, utilizes the **gravity vector** provided by the accelerometer to correct for tilts and rotations that would otherwise compromise heading accuracy.
+The gravity vector enables alignment of the magnetometer's output with the true horizontal plane, thereby enhancing reliability.

-This repository offers a step-by-step guide for calculating the correct heading, ultimately yielding the device's **attitude**—comprising **roll**, **pitch**, and **yaw**.
+This repository provides a step-by-step guide for calculating the correct heading, ultimately yielding the device's **attitude**—comprising **roll**, **pitch**, and **yaw**.

 ## Description

-### Simple heading calculation (sensor is leveled)
+### Simple Heading Calculation (Sensor is Leveled)
-A **magnetometer** is a sensor that measures the strength and direction of magnetic fields.
-It can also detect the Earth's magnetic north, enabling devices to determine their orientation.
-The output vector of this sensor can be defined as:
+A **magnetometer** measures the strength and direction of magnetic fields, including the Earth's magnetic north, allowing devices to determine their orientation.
+The sensor's output vector is defined as:

 $$
 M =